myugan/awesome-cicd-security/README.md

 - [Harden-Runner](https://github.com/step-security/harden-runner) - Network egress filtering and runtime security for GitHub-hosted and self-hosted runners.
 - [Cimon](https://github.com/CycodeLabs/cimon-action) - Runtime security solution for your CI/CD pipeline.
 - [Raven](https://github.com/CycodeLabs/raven) - A powerful security tool designed to perform massive scans for GitHub Actions CI workflows and digest the discovered data into a Neo4j database
+- [nord-stream](https://github.com/synacktiv/nord-stream) - Nord Stream is a tool that allows you extract secrets stored inside CI/CD environments by deploying malicious pipelines.
+- [octoscan] - Octoscan is a static vulnerability scanner for GitHub action workflows.
+- [gh-hijack-runner](https://github.com/synacktiv/gh-hijack-runner) - A python script to create a fake GitHub runner and hijack pipeline jobs to leak CI/CD secrets.

 ## Playground